-The European Energy Union strategy puts high priority on renewable energy, smart energy systems and energy efficiency in order to 'build a low-carbon, climate resilient future' via 'secure, clean and efficient energy'.
+The European energy union strategy puts high priority on renewable energy, smart energy systems and energy efficiency in order to "build a low-carbon, climate resilient future" via "secure, clean and efficient energy" [5].
 This strategy has a profound impact on electricity grids - the backbone of modern society.
-Currently, low-carbon electricity generation output is variable and often localised, requiring distributed networks rather than existing, centralised grids.
-As a result, evolving energy demands and aims to incorporate renewables into Europe's energy mix necessitate transformational change of Europe's electricity distribution and supply infrastructures.
-Consumers expect networks to power transportation and for their meters to be accurate and secure.
+The upcoming low-carbon electricity generation is variable and often localised, stressing distributed networks and requiring additional capacity in transmission grids.
+The evolving energy demands and aims to incorporate renewables into Europe's energy mix necessitate a transformational change of Europe's electricity distribution and supply infrastructures.
+Consumers expect electricity supply to be reliable and secure, and their revenue meters to be accurate.
 Smart grids are a proposed solution to changing patterns of supply and demand, designed to be more flexible and responsive, and ensure reliable connectivity.

-Grid stability and quality of supply are also affected by the significant uptake of renewable energy sources (RES) and grid energy losses need to be reduced in order to meet EU climate targets [4].
-Over a dozen joint research projects under EURAMET administrated programmes since 1993 have so far provided crucial metrology and normative support to the development of smart electricity grids, with extensive stakeholder interaction and support [5].
-These projects cover a variety of topics: smart grid stability and quality, sensor networks, rate-of-change-of-frequency, power plants, HVDC transmission, ultra-high voltage and very fast transients, high voltage testing with non-sinusoidal signals, nonconventional sensors, instrument transformers for non-sinusoidal signals, efficiency of solid state lighting, wind turbines, energy harvesting, hydrogen storage solutions, inductive charging of electric vehicles, losses in energy conversion, power transformer losses, electromagnetic interference on electricity meters and supraharmonics emission limits.
+Grid stability and quality of supply are significantly affected by the massive uptake of renewable energy sources (RES) and grid energy losses need to be reduced in order to meet EU climate targets [6].
+Many joint research projects under EURAMET administrated programmes since 1993 have so far provided crucial metrology and normative support to the development of smart electricity grids, with extensive stakeholder interaction and support [7].
+These projects cover a large variety of topics: smart grid stability and quality, sensor networks, rate-of-change-of-frequency, power plants, HVDC transmission, ultra-high voltage and very fast transients, high-voltage testing with non-sinusoidal signals, non-conventional sensors, instrument transformers for non-sinusoidal signals, efficiency of solid state lighting, wind turbines, energy harvesting, hydrogen storage solutions, inductive charging of electric vehicles, losses in energy conversion, power transformer losses, electromagnetic interference on electricity meters, and supraharmonics emission limits.

-To address specific needs expressed by international standard developing organisations, several of these projects have been developing metrological methods and techniques required for standardisation.
+To address specific needs expressed by international standard developing organisations, many of these projects have been developing metrological methods and techniques required for standardisation.